PCSOs are established members of the policing family and provide a

 Generally, PCSOs work 37 hours a week via a shift system including evenings, weekends and public holidays.

 Thank you for showing interest in the PCSO role.
-Applications for the role are now open.
+Applications for the role are now closed.